ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 # Setup Warehouse Manager View

+## Overview

 The Warehouse Manager View in ERP.net provides warehouse supervisors with a unified interface to monitor and control warehouse operations.
-This view facilitates the entire fulfillment process, from reviewing incoming requisitions to managing warehouse orders and initiating follow-up actions when necessary.
+This view facilitates the entire fulfillment process — from reviewing incoming requisitions to monitoring execution, managing follow-ups, and assigning new orders.

-## Access and Purpose

-The **Warehouse Manager View** is a Saved View in the ERP.net Desktop Client, accessed via the WarehouseOrders Navigator.
-It is designed to provide warehouse supervisors with a consolidated operational interface that enables:

-- Quick access to order states and statuses
-- Visual status feedback via conditional formatting
-- Multi-level document inspection and control
-- Mass-assignment and execution of warehouse orders
+The view guides the manager through the full execution flow — from monitoring fulfillment progress and confirming requisitions, to initiating follow-up orders and reassigning new tasks.

 ## Interface Composition